 What is current dosage status of Ambien approved by the FDA?

 According to the latest news, FDA approved Ambien dosage for CR or the extended release version has been reduced from 12.5 mg to 6.25 mg for women, whereas the dosage can be either 6.25 or 12.5mg for men depending upon doctor’s decision.
-The presence of the drug in blood even after waking in the morning makes it riskier for the user to engage in normal daily doings like driving, reading, jogging etc. Also, FDA has issued a warning that people suffering from hepatic disorder or liver disease are not entertained to use the Ambien drug, but lowest dose might be preferred under special conditions.
+The presence of the drug in blood even after waking in the morning makes it riskier for the user to engage in normal daily doings like driving, reading, jogging etc. Also, FDA has issued a warning that people suffering from a hepatic disorder or liver disease are not entertained to use the Ambien drug, but lowest dose might be preferred under special conditions.

-How does dose strength influence medication?
+How does dosage strength influence the medication?

 Ambien has powerful drug effect, unlike other benzodiazepine drugs.
 Even a 1 mg increase of the dosage has 10 times more impact on the brain.
 The drug acts on a special population of GABA receptors unlike the more generally acting benzodiazepine drugs.
 So, even a small variation in strength might have drastic output.
 With an idea to decrease the morning hangover of the pill, FDA decreased the dosage to halves of its original.
 So never self-medicate this drug and make sure you stick utterly with your doctor’s recommendation.